 R&D Manager with international experience: Barbara Jucker’s story

 When it comes to hybrids and polyurethane, Barbara Jucker is a seasoned professional.
 She spent 14 years in product development at the specialist Swiss chemical group SIKA, including four in Japan.
 The graduate chemist is among the professional “newcomers” at tremco illbruck.
-Since April 2016, the 49-year-old has been working in Traunreut at one of our four Centres of Excellence.
+Since April 2016, the 49-year-old has been working in Traunreut at one of our four technology centres.

 How did you come to work for tremco illbruck?